MUTE is a word which means at least two things:

 it “our AES key”), whereas public and private keys are the

-.
+same given to qlp_init().
 Connection is initiated by

-initiating a connection (through connect()
+initiating a connection (through connect()) and sending

-the following data (through send()
+the following data (through send()):

 0 1 2 3 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ | Protocol Ver. | Public Key Buffer Length..................... | +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ | ............. | Public Key................................... | +- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -+ | ............................................................. | +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ | AES Key Buffer Length | +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ | AES Key...................................................... | +- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -+ | ............................................................. | +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+Follows an explanation of the various fields:

-qlp_send(QlpConnection conn, byte[] data): void
+qlp_send(QlpConnection conn, byte[] data): void.

-through other node's AES key, and send it
+Encrypts data through other node's AES key, and send it

-.qlp_receive(QlpConnection conn, int length):
+through send().qlp_receive(QlpConnection conn, int length):

-bytes through
+byte[length].
+Receives length bytes through

-.
+disconnect().
 Usually, we don't need to

 gracefully inform the partner about our desire to close the connection,